Two-parameter counter-diabatic driving in quantum annealing: Numerical verification

-We further studied the time-to-solution $\mathrm{TTS}(\tau)$, a central measure of annealing time necessary to reach the solution with high probability \cite{albash2018demonstration}, for different system sizes $N$.
-Figures~\ref{fig:scaling}(a) and (b) depict the time-to-solution $\mathrm{TTS}(\tau)$, Eq.~\eqref{eq_TTS}, for fixed system sizes $N=20$ and $100$, respectively.
-It is observed that the minimum is located at the shortest annealing time we studied, $\tau=0.1$, except for the case of traditional quantum annealing with $N=20$ and $N=100$.
-We did not study even shorter time ranges because the time derivative of $\lambda (t)$ becomes anomalous for small $\tau$ and also experimental implementation may be difficult for too short annealing time.
-We further find a local minimum of $\mathrm{TTS}(\tau)$ at a longer time $\tau \approx 10^3$.
+We further studied the time-to-solution, a central measure of annealing time necessary to reach the solution of the optimization problem of interest with a certain high success probability, for different system sizes $N$.
+Figures~\ref{fig:scaling}(a) and~\ref{fig:scaling}(b) depict the time-to-solution $\mathrm{TTS}(\tau)$, given by Eq.~\eqref{eq_TTS}, for fixed system sizes $N=20$ and $N=100$, respectively.
+It is observed that the minimal time-to-solution is located at the shortest annealing time that we studied, i.e. $\tau=10^{-1}$, except for the case of traditional quantum annealing.
+We did not study even shorter time ranges because the time derivative of $\lambda(t)$, given by Eq.~\eqref{eq_driving_functions}, becomes anomalous for very small $\tau$ and also experimental implementation may be difficult for too short annealing time.
+We further found a local minimum of $\mathrm{TTS}(\tau)$ at a longer time, $\tau \approx 10^3$.

-Figure~\ref{fig:scaling}(c) depicts the system size dependence of the minimal TTS at the shortest annealing time studied, $\tau=0.1$.
-We see that the existing single-parameter CD method and our two-parameter method have a scaling advantage over traditional quantum annealing.
-Figure~\ref{fig:scaling}(d) depicts the TTS at the local minimum $\tau \approx 10^3$ as a function of the system size.
-Our two-parameter approach has the same scaling behavior (the same slope) as the other two methods but has a constant speedup of the order of around 10.
-The same scaling behavior for large $N$ is not very surprising because the adiabatic gauge potential is proportional to $1/N$ and will disappear for $N\gg 1$.
-But the non-negligible constant speedup was an unexpected result.
-We notice here that this asymptotic vanishing of the adiabatic gauge potential is a special property of the $p$-spin model, and the advantage of the present method is expected to remain finite for large system size and large annealing time in other models, for which we have very preliminary evidence.
-The comparison of Figs.~\ref{fig:scaling}(c) and (d) reveals that it is more advantageous to repeat very short annealing processes many times than to run a single long annealing, at least for the present problem.
+Figure~\ref{fig:scaling}(c) depicts the system size dependence of the minimal time-to-solution at the shortest annealing time that we studied, $\tau=10^{-1}$.
+We see that the existing single-parameter CD method and our two-parameter method have a scaling advantage over traditional quantum annealing in the sense that the slope is smaller, i.e., a smaller constant in the exponent.
+Figure~\ref{fig:scaling}(d) depicts the time-to-solution at the local minimum $\tau \approx 10^3$ as a function of the system size.
+Our two-parameter approach has the same scaling behavior (the same slope) as the other two methods but depicts a constant speedup of the order of around 10.
+The same scaling behavior for large $N$ is not very surprising because the adiabatic gauge potentials $\mathcal{A}'_\lambda$ and $\mathcal{A}'_\gamma$ are proportional to $1/N$ and will consequently disappear for increasing system sizes.
+We notice here that this asymptotic vanishing of the adiabatic gauge potentials is a special property of the $p$-spin model, and the advantage of the present method is expected to remain finite for large system size and large annealing time in other models, for which we have preliminary analytical and numerical evidence.
+The comparison of Figs.~\ref{fig:scaling}(c) and~\ref{fig:scaling}(d) reveals that it is more advantageous to repeat very short annealing processes many times than to run a single long annealing, at least in the present problem.